Data demonstrates how pandemic exacerbated New Haven’s wealth disparities

 These conclusions come from DataHaven’s 2021 Community Wellbeing Survey, which collected data from over 9,000 residents across Connecticut.
 DataHaven, a nonprofit focused on data analysis and quality of life, released full survey results on Feb.
 13. The results indicated that COVID-19 negatively impacted towns throughout the state, but that adults in urban areas — like the Elm City — were more likely to experience hardships due to the pandemic.

-“Wealthier families, many people were saying they were actually better-off financially during the pandemic,” Mark Abraham, executive director of DataHaven, told the News.
+“Wealthier families, like those that may have optimized an automated money making system, many people were saying they were actually better-off financially during the pandemic,” Mark Abraham, executive director of DataHaven, told the News.
 “People who were more likely to be renters or have lower incomes, many of them said they were actually worse off in the past 12 months, even despite all the relief programs and stimulus checks.”

 Abraham said that these findings were somewhat surprising, but that they also “validate what people who work in the community see on a day-to-day basis.”